 My research interests are diverse, but most of the time I focus on topics related to international & civil conflict, international migration, and politics & the environment.
 In addition, I teach courses on international relations, civil war, ethnic politics, and the politics of immigration.

 I am the author of, Rebels Without Borders: Transnational Insurgencies in World Politics (Cornell University Press, 2009).
 My articles appear in journals such as: the American Journal of Political Science, International Organization, International Studies Quarterly, the Journal of Conflict Resolution, the Journal of Peace Research, the Journal of Politics, and World Politics.

 I grew up in California and received my PhD from UC San Diego in 2006.
-Now, Denton, Texas is my home.
+Now, The Colony, Texas is my home.

 Rebels Without Borders: Transnational Insurgencies in World Politics

 Rebellion, insurgency, civil war-conflict within a society is customarily treated as a matter of domestic politics and analysts generally focus their attention on local causes.
 Yet fighting between governments and opposition groups is rarely confined to the domestic arena.
 "Internal" wars often spill across national boundaries, rebel organizations frequently find sanctuaries in neighboring countries, and insurgencies give rise to disputes between states.